 Zacchaeus was a small man and knew he would not see Jesus over the crowd, when He came (Luke 19:3).
 That didn't hinder him from seeing Jesus though.
 He simply climbed a sycamore tree to have a point of vantage (Luke 19:4).
 Jesus immediately saw Zacchaeus and told him to come down and that He wanted to abide at His house (Luke 19:5).
 Zacchaeus came down from the tree, and joyfully received Jesus (Luke 19:6).
-The crowd was displeased because Jesus was going to abide at a sinner's house (Luke 19:7).
+The crowd, though, was displeased because Jesus was going to abide at a sinner's house (Luke 19:7).

 For the Son of man is come to seek and to save that which was lost (Luke 19:9).